 Mathi – Adherence to Scriptures

 The committed belief in things enjoined in Vedas is Mathi or adherence to scriptures.
-One should keep himself away from anything against the guidelines, even though it is directed by his Guru.
+One should keep himself away from anything against the guidelines, even though it is the guidance of his Guru.

 Japa – Chanting

-The chanting of Mantra in accordance with Vedas is Japa.
+The chanting of the Mantra following Vedas is Japa.
 For this, there are rules in Vedas, Kalpa Sutras, Dharma Sastras, Purana, and Ithihasas (Epics and scriptures).

 Japa is of two kinds: Oral Chanting and Mental Chanting.
 Oral chanting is also of two kinds: muttered Chanting and Chanting aloud.
 Mental Chanting is also of two kinds: Chanting by contemplation and Chanting by meditation.

 The muttered chanting is a thousand times better than loud chanting.
 The loud chanting will give results as prescribed in the scriptures.
-If the mantra chanted is heard by the persons of low caliber, it becomes devoid of bestowing the expected results.
+If the mantra chanted is heard by persons of low caliber, it becomes devoid of bestowing the expected results.

-Vrata is not explained in this Upanishad. ( Note: Vrata is the practice of oaths of commitment to the performance or non-performance of specific activities as austerity for a specific period of time).
+Vrata is not explained in this Upanishad. ( Note: Vrata is the practice of oaths of commitment to the performance or non-performance of specific activities as austerity for a specific period).

 Darshana Upanishad: Chapter Three: Asana